What is Career Development?

 High quality career development services can prepare students to manage these challenges and navigate the world of work and at Nossal High School, we measure our careers program against the national standards as developed by the Career Industry Council of Australia (CICA).
 Career development services are provided by both professional and teaching staff in a variety of ways and settings, for example: individual counselling sessions between the career development practitioner and a student; classroom learning that is made relevant to potential careers; experiential learning; careers information days; production of up to date careers information and discussions with industry, educational and employer representatives.

-Career Industry Council of Australia, 2016 Patton, W., & McMahon, M. (1999).
+References: Career Industry Council of Australia, 2016 Patton, W., & McMahon, M. (1999).
 Career development and systems theory: A new relationship.
 Pacific Grove, CA: Brooks/Cole.